daretechie/verimed/README.md

 - Enterprise solutions cost $25K-$50K+/year
 - Manual credentialing takes **months** per provider

-**VeriMed is an open-source API that standardizes medical provider verification across **5+ Official Government APIs\*\* (Points of Truth).
+**VeriMed is an open-source API that standardizes medical provider verification across **11 Official Government Registries** (Points of Truth).
 It replaces inconsistent web scraping with direct, primary-source government integrations.

 > 💡 **Want to help expand global coverage?** Contributors with knowledge of their country's medical registry can help add new adapters!
 See our [Contribution Guide](CONTRIBUTING.md).